 5.1.1 Initial monitoring

-Initial monitoring should be done over a sufficient number of blasts to show consistent results, usually a minimum of five.
+Initial monitoring should be done over enough blasts to show consistent results, usually a minimum of five.
 These tests should be done at the most affected sensitive sites in two or more directions (unless there are sensitive sites only in one direction)

 5.1.2 Ongoing monitoring

-On-going monitoring should generally be conducted around each mine and quarry to confirm that the airblast and ground vibration levels do not exceed the criteria specified.
+On-going monitoring should generally be conducted at sensitive sites around each mine and quarry to confirm that the airblast and ground vibration levels do not exceed the criteria specified.
 The monitoring program will generally be included in the approved Environmental Monitoring Plan.
-Blasts should be randomly selected or monitored on a fixed schedule (eg five continuous blasts.
+Blasts should be randomly selected or monitored on a fixed schedule (e.g., five consecutive blasts).

 5.2 Monitoring data

 Records of initial monitoring data should be reported to the department within four weeks of being completed.

 Any exceedances must be reported to the department forthwith.